lcarnegie/TTCTransitAnalysis/README.md

 ## Overview of Paper

-This self-directed paper analyzes relationships between average public transit delay in Toronto across various genres of transportation and relating variables.
+This self-directed paper attempts to find patterns in public transit delays in Toronto across various genres of transportation (bus, subway, streetcar) and relating variables.

 ## File Structure